Robinyo/serendipity/docs/developer.md

 Enter a Name (development) and then click the 'Create' button.

-Click 'Import' in the sidemenu and and then select the file to import (keycloak-export.json):
+Click 'Import' in the sidemenu and then select the file to import ([keycloak-export.json](https://github.com/Robinyo/serendipity/blob/master/keycloak/keycloak-export.json)):

 <p align="center">
   <img src="https://github.com/Robinyo/serendipity/blob/master/screen-shots/partial-import.png">
 </p>

+Select the 'Import from realm' (development) and 'If a resource exists: Overwrite' and then Click the 'Import' button.

+**Note:** It's only a partial import :( so we will need to use the Administration Console to create a User Federation to OpenLDAP and Serendipity's Client (OAuth 2.0) scopes.

+#### Import

 #### Export